Do you get stuck when trying to move forward? Do you create but find that you still flounder or lose your momentum?

 By having a straightforward creative process, you now have a structure that supports your moving forward.

-That’s all you need to creative whatever you want.
+That’s all you need to create whatever you want.

 Sound too simple?